Leading and recommended barrister in London

 - R v.
 Ali (ongoing) – Syrian Aid convoy/fraud allegations

 - R v.
-Benares – D charged with s.58 offences, first ever successful submission that publication known as 39 ways does not fall within ambit of s.58
+Benares – D charged with s.58 offences, first-ever successful submission that publication known as 39 ways does not fall within the ambit of s.58

 - R v.
 Fadi – D charged with s.58 allegation concerned with the inspire publication – acquitted of two counts

 - R v.
 Raham – conspiracy to bomb stock exchange – terrorist conspiracy